mkeaton08/network-plus-coursework/README.md

-# Ontroduction to Computer Networks
+# Introduction to Computer Networks
 Students will learn the basics of interconnectivity of computing systems.
 With fundamental networking knowledge, students will design a basic and secure computing environment that consists of a network, server, client system, and firewall.